svenklemm/grafana/docs/sources/features/datasources/postgres.md

 ### Using Variables in Queries

-From Grafana 4.3.0 to 4.6.0, template variables are always quoted automatically so if it is a string value do not wrap them in quotes in where clauses.
+From Grafana 4.3.0 to 4.6.0, template variables are always quoted automatically.
+If your template variables are strings, do not wrap them in quotes in where clauses.

 From Grafana 4.7.0, template variable values are only quoted when the template variable is a `multi-value`.